dmitrypol/dmitrypol.github.io/_posts/2015-03-23-staging-prod-servers.md

 #### Risks and workarounds
 * Most obvious is you can mess up data in production DB.
 Your biz user thinks he/she is on "staging server" and accidentally deletes something.
 * If you are using stored procedures this will not work as well because those need to be loaded into the shared DB.
 * Another challenge is if your deploy requires backwards incompatible schema or data migrations.
-Your staging code will not work without the migration yet your production will break once you run the migraiton.
+Your staging code will not work without the migration yet your production will break once you run the migration.
 * If you cannot have shared database you can setup separate DB server and create a separate config file with this DB connection string.
 During stg deploy that file would be used to create different DB connection.
 You could automate a process where data is periodically moved from prod to stg DB.
-* It's unliely but regular users could accidentaly stumble on your stg1.yourdomain.com URL and login.
+* It's unlikely but regular users could accidentally stumble on your stg1.yourdomain.com URL and login.
 You could whitelist your office IP address in the firewall for accessing stg URLs.
 * This approach also does not work for environments like [Heroku](https://www.heroku.com/) or [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).

-Overall this approach has served as well but we have to be carefull.
+Overall this approach has served as well but we have to be careful.
 If your dev team is small each developer can deploy to specific stg server frequently and do appropriate verification there.